 Things are different elsewhere in the world and southern Asia offered ample opportunity for me to observe how attitudes can vary greatly between cultures.
 Nepal in particular introduced me to some surprisingly tough roles reserved for women.

-Convention has it here that most manual jobs be carried out by the ladies of the land especially when it comes to working on a farm.
-In Nepal it’s the women that manage the muddy rice paddies and grain fields.
-It’s the women that harvest the produce from the fields, that collect fodder for livestock, look after farm animals, gather firewood and fetch the water from the wells.
+Tradition in Nepal is such that most manual labour is carried out by the ladies of the land particularly when it comes to agriculture and life on a farm.
+In this country it’s almost exclusively the women that manage the muddy rice paddies, grain fields and harvest the crops.
+It’s the ladies that collect fodder for livestock, take care of the animals, gather firewood and fetch water from the wells.

-Regardless of all the above, things for Nepalese women have improved (albeit slowly) over the past decade or so.
-New laws have been imposed that recognise equality between genders.
-Women now can at last file for divorce at their own will and apply for government jobs a percentage of which are reserved exclusively for the female gender.
-However, it appears that laws are not always enforced due to hard set prejudice.
-Domestic violence is rampant and without a substantial shift in culture, progress in the condition of women, especially in the more rural and remote areas of country, remains slow.
+Regardless of the above, things for Nepalese women have improved (albeit slowly) over the past decade or so.
+New legislation has been imposed that recognises equal rights between genders and women can know file for divorce at their own will and apply for jobs in the civil service.
+In fact, a substantial percentage of all government jobs in Nepal are reserved exclusively for women these days.
+However, old ways are hard to give up and there’s hostility in some areas of the country towards the new laws.

 It needs to be said that Nepal carries the scars of a ten year civil war that ended in 2006.
 The social fabric of the country is still damaged and will take time to heal.

 Furthermore, a massive earthquake in 2015 destroyed a noticeble part of the county’s infrastructure substantially hurting the economy.
 Also, Nepal is fighting to preserve it’s autonomy and identity from the political interests and pressures of India and China, it’s ambitious and often bullying neighbours.